 If this happens, do not drive or do things that could be dangerous if you are not alert.

-Be careful of ingesting alcohol whilst taking FELDENE.
-As with other NSAIDs medicines ingesting alcohol may increase your risk of developing stomach problems.
-Side effects
+Be careful of drinking alcohol whilst taking FELDENE.
+As with other NSAID medicines alcohol may increase your risk of developing stomach problems.

 Check with your doctor as soon as possible if you have any problems while taking FELDENE, even if you do not think the problems are connected with the medicine or are not listed in this leaflet.